Are you missing some data to provide a better experience? Use a component to let your visitors self-segment.

-Often the main roadblock for personalization is simply that we don’t know enough about our visitors.
+Often the main roadblock to better experiences is that we just don’t know enough about our visitors.
 There are two ways to solve this problem; either take the difficult road and wait for subtle signals of intent or simply ask:

 Self-selection is a subtle tool to better understand your visitors.
-Currently, it is possible to ask one multiple-choice question.
-What question that will be, highly depends on your website and your goal.
+What the question will be, highly depends on your website and your goal.
 Here are some examples: